 So, the company maintains a profitable model, though pressure then from creditors endangers its survival.
 Therefore, a pre-pack liquidation should be considered.

 Your company’s business model remains strong, with a full order book, but then experiences cash flow problems.
 EG. Bad debt.

 - Past bad debts, therefore, affecting cash flow.

 - Creditor pressure threatening bailiffs or other court action.

-Your business remains profitable, though cash flow then drags it down and making it potentially a prime candidate for a pre-pack liquidation.
-PRE-PACK-LIQUIDATION
+Your business remains profitable, though cash flow then drags it down, potentially a prime candidate for a pre-pack liquidation.
+PRE-PACK-LIQUIDATION.

 CAN THE PREVIOUS COMPANY NAME BE USED?

 In some situations, you can then use the name or similar.
-Regulations control the use of previous names in insolvency.
-The criteria then have to be adhered to, failing which, you may then be subject to fines, the protection of limited liability and even a prison sentence.
-So when selecting the company name, ensure you, therefore, take advice from a solicitor, ensuring you comply.
+Regulations control using previous names in insolvency.
+The criteria then have to be adhered to, failing which, you may be subject to fines, limited liability, and even a prison sentence.
+So when selecting the company name, ensure you take advice from a solicitor, ensuring you comply.